 A copy of the proposed Management Plan may be requested by email at district@centraltexasgcd.org, is available at the District's website at www.centraltexasgcd.org, and may be reviewed or copied at 225 S. Pierce, Suite 104, Burnet, Texas 78611.
-Any person who wishes to receive more detailed information on this notice should contact the District's General Manager, Mitchell Sodek, at 512-756-4900.
+Any person who wishes to receive more detailed information on this notice may contact the District at 512-756-4900.

-Certification: I, the undersigned authority, do hereby certify that on February 9, 2022 at or before 4:00 p.m., I posted and filed the above notice with the Burnet County Clerk's office for filing in the hallway of the Burnet County Courthouse in a place convenient and readily accessible to the general public at all times.
+Certification: I, the undersigned authority, do hereby certify that on October 3, 2023 at or before 4.00 p.m., I posted and filed the above notice with the Burnet County Clerk's office for filing in the hallway of the Burnet County Courthouse in a place convenient and readily accessible to the general public at all times.
 I also certify that a copy of the notice was posted on the door and on an outside window of the District's office and that it will remain so posted continuously for at least 72 Hours immediately preceding the scheduled time of said hearing.

-Mitchell Sodek, General Manager
+Mitchell Sodek, General Manager Central Texas Groundwater Conservation District